 Our glazes are in a constant state of flux at the studio.
 We regularly introduce new glazes to give our students fresh colors and textures to explore.
+You can check out our food safety information here.
+You can also find information on basic glazing practices on our student info page.
 This is our current lineup:

 Umoja brings the funk.
 Just like Wanamaker, this glaze has many faces.
 While it appears matte on its own, beware because it will make most glazes it mixes with go glossy and run wild!
 This glaze is loaded with all the good stuff: copper, zinc, lithium, titanium and soda ash.
-It's not particularly stable or food safe, but it produces brilliant colors and effects.
+By itself on white clays it produces brilliant colors and effects.
 When mixed with a more neutral, gloss glaze, the copper, titanium and lithium really come through.
 You can get streaks of white, blue and bright green.
 Use this glaze carefully, our kiln shelves are quite familiar with it at this point.
+Food safety rating: 4

 Along with being the Swahili word for "unity", Umoja is a fertile, green planet in the Koprulu sector of the Starcraft universe.

 Good studio glaze lineups have a balance of adventurous and stable glazes.
 Soft white is an anchor glaze here.
 By itself, it has a lovely, semi-matte (depending on the clay) finish that shows off clay speckles and bright underglazes.
 It mixes well with practically every other glaze and is a great choice for beginners.
 It is forgiving and safe.
 Use it in combination with our brown clays and dark glazes to create contrast and interest.
 It is completely food safe, and will hold up well over time.
 Food safety rating: 1